 Kingston General Hospital is committed to supporting you during your medical absence.
 Through early intervention and active case management, KGH’s Disability Management Program is aimed at promoting employee recovery and successful return to work.
 Should you become totally disabled and are unable to work, you may qualify for short term disability (STD) benefits.
 To qualify for STD benefits, the employee must provide Occupational Health, Safety & Wellness with a completed “Attending Practitioner’s Statement (APS) supporting total disability.
 An APS is required for all absences lasting 4 or more consecutive shifts.

-If you believe your illness has been acquired from the workplace (e.g. Norovirus), you must notify the OHS&W Department immediately and submit an event in the Safe Reporting Tool (see below).
+Should you develop an infectious illness and believe it was acquired from the workplace (e.g. Norovirus), you must notify the OHS&W Department immediately.
 This is important since occupational illnesses are reportable to the Ministry of Labour (MOL).
 If you are unable to work or you seek health care treatment related to a workplace illness, the OHS&W Department will need to report your illness within 72 hours to the Workplace Safety & Insurance Board (WSIB).

 Workplace Injury/Event Reporting